blockcc/blockcc-api-document/source/localizable/index.en_US.html.md

   - <a class="locale-button" href='../zh_CN'><img src="/images/flags/zh_CN.svg" alt="简体中文"/></a> <a class="locale-button" href='../en_US'><img src="/images/flags/en_US.svg" alt="English"/></a>

 search: true
+code_clipboard: true
 ---

 # Overview

 ## Introduction

-Block.cc is a professional cryptocurrency information service platform that provides one-stop cryptocurrency services such as cryptocurrency quotes, data, and information.
+[Block.cc](https://block.cc)  is a professional cryptocurrency information service platform that provides one-stop cryptocurrency services such as cryptocurrency quotes, data, and information.
 Blockchain enthusiasts and cryptocurrency investors provide the most authoritative and smooth products and services.

 Third-party application developers can use this service to quickly build a stable and efficient cryptocurrency market system to provide technical support for real-time business needs and product operations.